pryoritymusic/webpagetest-blog/src/posts/full-throttle-comparing-packet-level-and-dev-tools-throttling.md

 With packet-level throttling, however, we see the reality: those connection costs are an order of magnitude more expensive, costing us around 550ms.
 Self-hosting here makes a lot more sense—an improvement of half a second or more in page load time is likely very worth the time and energy it would take to fix it.

 {% note %}
 Just to re-emphasize the point, notice how if we exclude the connection costs, the actual download times for these requests are pretty close.
-For example, without the connection costs, the CSS requested from Shopify takes 185ms to retrieve with packet-level throttling and 176ms to retrieve with dev tools throttling.
-That's because dev tools throttling is able to be applied at that stage of the request, so we're seeing that throttling in action.
+For example, without the connection costs, the CSS requested from Shopify takes 185ms to retrieve with packet-level throttling and 176ms to retrieve with DevTools throttling.
+That's because DevTools throttling is able to be applied at that stage of the request, so we're seeing that throttling in action.
 [Matt Zeunert's article on throttling](https://www.debugbear.com/blog/network-throttling-methods#conclusion) does a good job of highlighting this as well.
 {% endnote %}

 ## Masking the cost of redirects